Underfloor heating operates at lower

 Unlike radiators, underfloor heating systems do not need

 to run at high temperatures.
 Heat imparted to the floor is gently released across a

 large area rather than the relatively small and focussed area of a radiator.

 As such, UFH systems do not need to operate at such high temperatures.

-For Dry Systems, the principle is the same.
+In a 'dry' or electric system the principle is the same.

 The difference is that instead of imparting heat from water passing through a

 pipe, you use the electric current passing through a special cable that heats

 up as the heat source.